 Our Public Policy and Law and White Collar Defense and Investigations practices have consistently been recognized by leading legal directories across the globe.
 These assessments acknowledge that our professionals work across disciplines to combine legal rigor, extraordinary service, substantive knowledge of the issues, political acumen, industry understanding, and depth and breadth of bipartisan relationships with government officials.

 Congressional investigations do not operate in a vacuum.

-They often involve concurrent investigations by other federal agencies, such as the Department of Justice, Government Accounting Office (GAO), and Inspector General, not to mention the SEC and others.
-In some cases, congressional investigations will result in parallel agency investigations and enforcement actions, especially if there is an allegation of lack of inaccuracies.
-In other cases, they are reactions to already known enforcement efforts by agencies.
-It is also not uncommon for a committee to request the GAO or the Inspector General to conduct the investigation in lieu of a formal congressional investigation.
+They often involve concurrent investigations by other federal agencies, such as the US Department of Justice, Government Accountability Office (GAO), and inspectors general, state attorneys general, or the US Securities and Exchange Commission (SEC).
+In some cases, congressional investigations will result in parallel agency investigations and enforcement actions.
+In other cases, Congressional investigations are reactions to known enforcement efforts by agencies.
+It is also not uncommon for a committee to request the GAO or an inspector general to conduct the investigation as an extension of Congressional power to investigate.

 Congressional investigations and hearings are always high-risk and often high-profile.

 They must be taken very seriously.
 The reputational risk to both the company and individual executives is significant, including the danger that information from the investigation will be used in parallel criminal, regulatory enforcement, or private civil litigation.
 All too often, confusion or lack of preparation results in collateral accusations of lying or misleading Congress.

 Congressional investigations and hearings are political events.